 Power Series T1 and T2 Components

-In the T1 series, we have four different models.
-We have a 5.25-inch, 6-inch, 6.5-inch, and 6.75-inch, which hande between 75 and 100 watts RMS.
-In the T2 series, we have two models, a 5.25-inch and 6.5-inch, again power handling between 75 watts and 100 watts RMS.
+In the T1 series speakers, we have four different models.
+We have a 5.25-inch, 6-inch, 6.5-inch, and 6.75-inch, which handle between 75 and 100 watts RMS.
+In the T2 series speakers, we have two models, a 5.25-inch and 6.5-inch, again power handling between 75 watts and 100 watts RMS.
 Some of the features that are common between both the T1 and T2 component sets are FlexFit basket design and OEM adaptor plates.
 We utilize an external audiophile-grade component crossover in the T2 series, with 5% or better high-quality poly-capacitors and air-core inductors.
 The crossover also features three levels of tweeter attenuation.

 These speakers feature an on-axis/off-axis tweeter configuration.
 On-axis versus off-axis, so what’s the difference?
 On-axis is when the tweeter, when it’s mounted in the vehicle, points directly at your face.
 Now, the majority of installation situations, the tweeter is actually going to be in an off-axis, meaning it’s usually pointing sideways, or it may be in an A-pillar pointing toward the windshield.
 Again, we allow you to choose which axis will be used because the switch changes the characteristics of the tweeter to give you the best overall results.